amoradinejad/limHaloPT/Paper/paper.md

 # Acknowledgements

 The research of A.M.D. is supported by the SNSF project "The  Non-Gaussian  Universe and  Cosmological Symmetries", project number:200020-178787.
-A.M.D., further acknowledges partial funding from the Tomalla Foundation for Research in Gravity.
+A.M.D. further acknowledges partial funding from the Tomalla Foundation for Research in Gravity.

 # References